sahiliamsso/docs/source/authn-guide/passport.md

 according the the convention of the app.
 You can customise the `callbackURL` but it is recommended not to change the convention.

-The callback function has different number of parameters and data in those parameters which are required to be mapped to the userProfile keys which are `id, name, username, email, givenName, familyName, provider, accessToken`.
+The callback function of passport strategy has different number of parameters and the data in those parameters which are required to be mapped to the userProfile keys which are `id, name, username, email, givenName, familyName, provider, accessToken`.
 Here id and provider params are must.
 Provider param holds the value of